 MECHANICAL / ELECTRONIC: Some electronic locks work on either a Wifi network, batteries, or hard wiring concealed within the gate and fed out to a junction near the gate post.
 They should not be confused with the remote access; the keypad code must be entered to engage the release.

-The only advantage this style of lock has is the elimination of a key as a neccesity to gain access.
+The only advantage this style of lock has is the elimination of a key as a necessity to gain access.

 ARMATURE MOTORS: These are designed more for driveway gates where one end of a motorized cylinder mounts to the post and the other end mounts to the bottom horizontal rail of the gate.
 It is wired to a junction box at the grade as well as to a keypad mounted to the post or column.
 When activated, they automatically open the gate at a steady rate, and close the gate at a steady rate, requiring no latch of lockset.
 They are effective but cumbersome.
 A fairly bulky piece of hardware costing about $1000 that for gates opening in toward the residence, are not visible from the street.
 For gates opening out toward the street, the motor is exposed and visible upon approach.

 The result, for several weeks, is the wood breathing heavily.
 The way someone from San Francisco might do if visiting Mississippi in August.
-Gasping for air in a world where the air is as thick as jello.
 The wood acclimates and adjusts, gasping and panting in a sequence of expansion and contraction that goes on for several weeks until eventually stabilizing and settling into a pattern of minimal breathing that will last for the next several decades.

 It's those first several weeks that present a problem for all those preferring an electronic access for their gates.